anymod/guide/docs/guide/usage.md

 <img src="https://res.cloudinary.com/component/image/upload/v1538699135/usage-01_qhd6we.png">

-When a mod is in your project, it will have an `Add to website` button at the top next to the `Clone` button.
-Clicking this button gives instructions on how to add the mod to your web page:
+Follow the instructions on the bottom of the page in order to add the mod to your website:

 <img src="https://res.cloudinary.com/component/image/upload/v1538699346/usage-02_wxweff.png">